back to overview

 2. The species area relationship (SAR)

-We here aim at linking, using the best model, island area and plant species richness.
+In this paragraph, we aim at linking, using the best model, island area and plant species richness.

 a) Linear model